Sadickachuli/Deep-Q-Learning-Group-5/README.md

 - CNNPolicy outperformed the MLPPolicy, achieving an average reward of `59.8` and surviving `4940` timesteps per episode after `1 million` timesteps of training.

-- MLPPolicy struggled, with an average reward of only `1.65` and `781` timesteps per episode after `500,000` timesteps.
+- MLPPolicy struggled, with an average reward of only `1.65` and `781` timesteps per episode after `500,000` timesteps as you can view the `MLP_train.py` file above.

 Conclusion: The CNNPolicy is much more effective for visual tasks like Atari Breakout, as it processed the environment’s images better than the MLP model.